Mandawar, Uttar Pradesh: Governance

 Mandawar Nagar Panchayat hosts over 3,486 houses.
 It is authorized to build roads in the panchayat and impose taxes on properties in its jurisdiction.

 Education

-St.Paul's High School was established in 1992 by the Education Society of the Catholic Diocese of Bijnor.
-It is a leading educational institution of the town.
-A Hindi medium high school, enrolling 1500 students from the town and nearby villages.
+St. Paul's High School was established in 1992 by the Education Society of the Catholic Diocese of Bijnor.A Hindi medium high school, enrolling 1500 students from the town and nearby villages.
+It used to be a leading institution of the town but it's prestige has been gradually taken over by other English medium school.
+The school continues to be popular among people of low income group who can't afford send their children to high fees demanding English medium schools.